FIWARE/tutorials.Application-Mashup/README.md

 >
 > — Fred R. Barnard (Printers' Ink)

-As a Smart solution evolves, it is necessary to be able to analyse and understand the current system context, so that appropriate decisions can be made.
+As a Smart Solution evolves, it is necessary to be able to analyse and understand the current system context, so that appropriate decisions can be made.
 An obvious first step of data analysis is to display context data on screen.
 At this stage it is not necessarily known which context data is relevant and how it would be best displayed to the end user.
 Flexible rapid prototyping is required to be able to refine, enhance and manipulate the data, display and tweak the visualizations, and add further information as necessary.

-An application mashup is a web application which uses content from multiple sources to display a single new service with a graphical interface.
+An **application mashup** is a web application which uses content from multiple sources to display a single new service with a graphical interface.
 Most mashups are visual and interactive by design, and many are short-lived representations which are only required to help analyse a single problem.

-The [FIWARE Wirecloud](https://Wirecloud.rtfd.io) Generic Enabler is a tool which helps users to rapidly generate new mashups based on NGSI and other data sources.
+The [FIWARE Wirecloud](https://Wirecloud.rtfd.io) Generic Enabler is a tool which helps users to rapidly generate new application mashups based on NGSI and other data sources.
 To speed up development, the Wirecloud architecture has been defined to split mashup operations into a series of simple reusable tasks (widgets and operators).
 Each task has well-defined input and output interfaces, and the Wirecloud UI allows mashup creators to wire up a series of tasks into a complex chain of data processing and visualization events.

-Broadly speaking mashup tasks can be split into four categories:
+Broadly speaking application mashup tasks can be split into four categories:

 -   **Data sources**: These are operators that provide information for consumption elsewhere.
 For example, an operator that retrieves some type of information from an NGSI web service.
--   **Data targets**: These operators push information out to an external microservice
+-   **Data targets**: The reverse of the above.
+These operators push information out to an external microservice
--   **Data transformers**: This type of operator manipulates data in order to make it usable by other tasks within the Wirecloud ecosystem.
+-   **Data transformers**: This type of operator manipulates data in order to make it usable by other tasks further down the chain within the Wirecloud ecosystem.
 For example, transposing form list values or renaming attributes to align with an input interface downstream
--   **Visual Components**: Combinations of HTML and JavaScript which display data on screen in a mashup.
+-   **Visual Components**: Combinations of HTML and JavaScript which display data on a browser online.
 Within Wirecloud, visual components are known as widgets.

 The overall aim of Wirecloud is to allow someone without a programming background to be able to create data visualizations using a drag-and-drop interface.
 A wide range of existing open-source [Wirecloud Widgets and Operators](https://wirecloud.readthedocs.io/en/stable/widgets/) are already available and can be used to create complex visualizations.

-The existing widget and operator set covers a wide range of scenarios, but can be complemented by your own additional widgets.
+The existing [widget and operator set](https://wirecloud.readthedocs.io/en/stable/widgets/) covers a wide range of scenarios, but can be complemented by your own additional widgets.
 A background in JavaScript and HTML is necessary in this case.
 Creating your own widgets will be the subject of a subsequent tutorial.

 Once a mashup has been wired up and created it can be also be shared wholesale with end users.